by Catherine Watts

 Today, Kaphar is the co-founder and CEO of NXTHVN.
 NXTHVN offers fully-funded fellowships and paid mentorship opportunities to emerging artists and curators.

 Kaphar’s work has been recognized with a MacArthur Fellowship — the “genius” grants which come with a $625,000 award.
-You can hear Titus talk about his winning of the MacArthur Fellowship and more about his artistic mission in his most recent interview with NPR’s Mary Louise Kelly here.
+Also, you can hear Titus talk about his winning of the MacArthur Fellowship and more about his artistic mission in his most recent interview with NPR’s Mary Louise Kelly here.